 10 Tips for Successful Family Road Trips

-This past week I spent some time with my Mom and Grandma doing some road trip dreaming and planning.
+A few months ago I spent some time with my Mom and Grandma doing some road trip dreaming and planning.
 We spent hours pouring over our atlas, remembering trips of past years and figuring out the best roads, routes and destinations.